What are a standard routine blood tests in Australia?

 - What it identifies: Levels of iron, ferritin (iron storage), and transferrin (iron transport).

-- Why its needed: Diagnoses iron deficiency anaemia or iron overload conditions.
+- Why it's needed: Diagnoses iron deficiency anaemia or iron overload conditions.

 - When to test: If experiencing fatigue, dizziness, or unexplained weakness.

-8. Vitamin D test
+8. Vitamin D Test

 - What it identifies: Measures vitamin D levels in the blood.

-- Why needed: Important for bone health and immune function, particularly in those with limited sun exposure.
+- Why it's needed: Important for bone health and immune function, particularly in those with limited sun exposure.

 - When to test: If at risk of deficiency due to lifestyle, diet, or medical conditions.

-9. C-Reactive Protein (CRP) test
+9. C-Reactive Protein (CRP) Test

 - What it identifies: Measures inflammation in the body.

-- Why its needed: Detects infection, autoimmune disorders, and chronic inflammatory conditions.
+- Why it's needed: Detects infection, autoimmune disorders, and chronic inflammatory conditions.

 - When to test: If there are signs of infection or inflammation.

-10. Electrolyte panel
+10. Electrolyte Panel

 - When to test: Often included in routine blood tests or if dehydration or kidney problems are suspected.